 In The Spartacus War, Barry Strauss makes the point that it is neither Crassus who led the victorious war against Spartacus or Pompey who came in later came out with any credit or prestige with history both have been largely forgotten yet it is the loser Spartacus who is arguably the more famous and certainly looked up to.

-Another reviewer makes the point that “Both Crassus and Pompey, were as doomed as Spartacus: Crassus was soon to be massacred in battle against the eastern Parthians (a much more formidable enemy than Spartacus), while Pompey was brutally decapitated in his civil war against Julius Caesar.
+As one reviewer put it "Both Crassus and Pompey, were as doomed as Spartacus: Crassus was soon to be massacred in a battle against the eastern Parthians (a much more formidable enemy than Spartacus), while Pompey was brutally decapitated in his civil war against Julius Caesar.
 The political future lay elsewhere, with the one-man rule of the first emperor Augustus.
-Ironically, it was Augustus's undistinguished father, Octavius, who, 10 years after Spartacus's death in 71BC, finally crushed the last remnants of his supporters, still living rough (and annoying the local population) in southern Italy".
+Ironically, it was Augustus's undistinguished father, Octavius, who, ten years after Spartacus's death in 71BC, finally crushed the last remnants of his supporters, still living rough (and annoying the local population) in southern Italy".

-The book is not without its weaknesses.
-Not even a good military historian as Strauss undoubtedly is can paper over large gaps that appear in the Spartacus evidence.
-In fact reading Strauss you almost get to feel his frustration as well as your own in attempting to understand Spartacus's motives.
+To conclude, the book is not without its weaknesses.
+Not even a good military historian as Strauss undoubtedly can paper over large gaps that appear in the Spartacus evidence.
+Reading Strauss, you almost get to feel his frustration as well as your own in attempting to understand Spartacus's motives.

-Reviewer Tony Williams also makes this point “of why they revolted in the first place.
-Strauss is simply not terribly clear.
+Reviewer Tony Williams also makes this point "why they revolted in the first place.
+Strauss is simply not clear.
 Spartacus was "a man of destiny," the author tells us.
 He was a "man of passion, thirsting for freedom."
-But the revolt was neither to free slaves generally, nor to escape into freedom far from the clutches of the Roman Republic.
-If we learn little of the why, Strauss does not fall short on the how of the Spartacus revolt".
+But the revolt was neither to free slaves generally nor to escape into freedom far from the clutches of the Roman Republic.
+If we learn little of the why Strauss does not fall short on the how of the Spartacus revolt".

-Clearly Strauss has his own ideas on what motivated Spartacus.
-Strauss portrays Spartacus wife as having great influence on his motives but little or no evidence exists to back this up.
-In fact we do not even know her name.
+Strauss has his ideas on what motivated Spartacus.
+Strauss portrays Spartacus wife as having a significant influence on his motives, but little or no evidence exists to back this up.
+We do not even know her name.
 Some things are contradictory in the book.
-While describing what were revolutionary acts Strauss clearly downplays the revolutionary aspect of Spartacus.
+While describing what revolutionary acts were, Strauss downplays the revolutionary aspect of Spartacus.
 Strauss makes no suggestion that Spartacus had any revolutionary plan to abolish slavery as an institution.
-But that is not really the point.
-Spartacus was not a conscious Marxist revolutionary wanting over throw the Roman State but despite Strauss’s downplaying of the revolution objectively that was what was posed.
+But that is not the point.
+Spartacus was not a conscious Marxist revolutionary wanting overthrow the Roman State.

 "It's the story of an insurgency like ours in Iraq and Afghanistan," Strauss says.
 "The great power can't fight him, because it's bogged down in another war.
 The war is a test of the great power's moral fibre.
 And a charismatic leader inspires men to fight using liberation theology like jihad.
 The similarities leap off the page."